JakaStiglic/CourseProject/README.md

 Data can be downloaded from the following link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Data was then unziped and placed into ~R\data\UCI HAR Dataset directory.
+Data was then unziped and placed into ~R\UCI HAR Dataset directory.
 Folder structure is crucial as the "run_analysis.R" script is reading the data from there.

 ==========================================================================================